near/docs/docs/roles/developer/examples/near-api-js/guides.md

 It's a restricted key -- **it's designed to work like this.** -- because users want control over their accounts and `FunctionCall` access keys can be easily revoked.

+To prompt the user to allow full access to the application to act on the user's behalf and exchange Near tokens, call `wallet.requestSignIn('')` , note the empty string argument in place of the contract name that would normally allow for the only the use of a `FunctionCall` access key.

+Please continue on with the rest of the guide to understand how these keys are used.

 </blockquote>

 > still in the **Playground** tab ...